aluapbraga01/aluapbraga01/README.md

 - 👋 Hi, I’m @aluapbraga01
-- 👀 I’m interested in Cyber, Python, Assembly and others
+- 👀 I’m interested in Cyber, Python, Assembly, reverse engineering, crackmes.
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning Assembly and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on people who seek curiosity in these related topics and other things as well.
 - 📫 How to reach me ...

 <!---